teamtomo/membrain-seg/docs/Usage/Segmentation.md

 In this way, you can pass as many thresholds as you would like and the function will output one segmentation for each.

 ## Skeletonization
 It is now also possible to generate a skeletonized version of the membrane segmentations, similar to the output of [TomoSegMemTV](https://github.com/anmartinezs/pyseg_system/tree/master/code/tomosegmemtv).
+This method performs 3D skeletonization of the membrane segmentation to obtain a one-voxel thick representation of the membranes.
+Alternatively, you can also use 2D skeletonization as implemented in scikit-image by applying it slice-by-slice.

 For this, you can ue the `membrain skeletonize` command:
 ```shell